Flyingfish812/p2myth/docs/Ship/Gorthaur.md

 # Gorthaur

-> The intermittent machine gun fire made one wonder if it was broken.
+> The intermittent machine gun fire made one wonder if it was fxxked.

 <img src="/ships/ship_37.png" style={{zoom:1}}/>